 Pulmonary Fellowship Research

-First Year Connects with Research Faculty
+First Year: Connect with Research Faculty & Project Planning

-Second Year Research Planning
+Second Year: Research Implementation

 At the beginning of this year, fellows and their mentors further develop the fellow’s research project in detail.
 The first month of the second-year fellows participate in an intense biostatistics/epidemiology course.
 After that, the fellow is expected to go to the lab and learn the various techniques involved in accomplishing their research project, particularly required basic science laboratory techniques.

 Third Year Provides Support for Ongoing Research Projects

 The major goal of the third-year research experience is to help the fellow make career decisions and aid in their career preparation.

 All fellows in a research path are strongly encouraged to write an American Lung Association Fellowship grant at the start of their third year as part of their training.
 During the third year, fellows continue work on their ongoing research projects with the expectation of presenting their continuing results at national conferences and completing a manuscript.
 Abstract presentation at a national meeting is required for completion of the program.

 The Pulmonary and Critical Care Fellowship Program has the advantage of access to the vast resources of both UH Cleveland Medical Center and the Cleveland VA Medical Center, in collaboration with Case Western Reserve University, along with the entire research enterprise.
 Thus, the massive learning and research opportunities are truly boundless.
 Below is a brief list of areas in which previous fellows have worked: